a-irizi/web_mini_pfe/README.md

 check the Database directory for the database ER diagram and the associated mysql script required to create the database

-**Note** the mysql script is also not complete, All the tables and relationships needed are created, along with some view the only part missing is the sample data to be inserted into the tables
+**Note** the mysql script is also not complete, All the tables and relationships needed are created, along with some views, the only part missing is the sample data that needs to be inserted into the tables